ZivileU/hn-stories/README.md

 I am showing 10 randomly picked Hacker Rank stories from top 500.
 The randomness might not have been a strict requirement, but I thought it would be a fun touch, instead of picking first 10 stories.
 I am not using a blogal state for this project, since there was no need for it.
 Normally I would add ReactContext if I needed a shared state throught the app.
 Also often ReactQuery substitutes the need for global state for fetched data.

+NOTE: I have noticed I've missed a requirement to sort the stories by score.
+Since it seems to be an important one, I have added it on a separate commit.
+It took me around an hour to come up with a solution and adjust the rest of the app.
+I had to move the fetching of the story ids one level up to avoid infinite rerendering.
+Since it has been submited after the dealine, you are welcome to disregard it.

 ## Available Scripts

 In the project directory, you can run: